Ah, the mighty casserole. The idea of it just brings back cozy memories of childhood. Made well, a casserole is proof that you are loved.

 This easy-to-make classic Mexican casserole called sopa seca translates to "dry soup" in English, but it's not exactly a soup.
 It's more like a moist pasta casserole dish that's traditionally made with thin noodles, rice or even thin tortilla strips — and it's one of the most iconic dishes in Mexico.

 It's not unusual for people who haven't tried tuna noodle casserole to be skeptical that it's actually insanely delicious.
-Egg noodles, cream of mushroom sauce, tuna and cheese may sound like an odd pairing, but there's a reason the combination has become one of the most beloved casseroles of all time.
+Egg noodles, cream of mushroom sauce, tuna and cheese may sound like an odd (if not heavy) pairing, but there's a reason the combination has become one of the most beloved casseroles of all time.